KmNeetuSingh/Library-App/README.md

 * Uses **Framer Motion** for delightful UI transitions.
 * JWT-based login ensures **secure, tokenized authentication**.
 * Minimalist and mobile-first UI using **Tailwind CSS**.

----

-## 🙏 Thanks for Visiting!

-If you found this project helpful, consider giving it a ⭐ on GitHub!